 Low dosage may be behind low efficacy of CureVac vaccine -study leader

-BERLIN, June 17 (Reuters) - The low dosage might be a key reason why CureVac's (5CV.DE) COVID-19 vaccine reported disappointing efficacy in a pivotal late-stage trial, the scientist leading the study of the shot said on Thursday.
+BERLIN (Reuters) - The low dosage might be a key reason why CureVac’s COVID-19 vaccine reported disappointing efficacy in a pivotal late-stage trial, the scientist leading the study of the shot said on Thursday.

-The German biotech's vaccine proved only 47% effective in an initial trial, far lower than those of rivals BioNTech/Pfizer (22UAy.DE), (PFE.N) and Moderna (MRNA.O), which are also based on mRNA technology and had efficacy rates well above 90%. read more
+The German biotech’s vaccine proved only 47% effective in an initial trial, far lower than those of rivals BioNTech/Pfizer and Moderna, which are also based on mRNA technology and had efficacy rates well above 90%.

 Peter Kremsner from the University Hospital in Tuebingen which is running the trial told Reuters the low efficacy is “very likely due to the dose”.